What is hairiness?

 When should I see a doctor about hairiness?

 See your doctor soon if you’re a woman with hairiness and have any of these warning signs:

 Male characteristics, such as a lower voice, larger muscles, or going bald

 Sudden and fast growth of extra hair over weeks or months

 Hairiness can run in families.
 If you don't have any warning signs, feel well, have regular periods, and have family members with a lot of hair, you don't need to see a doctor.

 What will happen at my doctor visit?

 Doctors will examine you and ask about your hair growth, menstrual periods, and any medicines you take.
 They may do tests such as:

 Ultrasound Ultrasonography Ultrasonography is a safe imaging test that uses sound waves to create a moving picture of the insides of your body.
 Ultrasonography doesn't use radiation (x-rays).
-Ultrasonography is also called... read more or CT scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
+Ultrasonography is also called... read more or CT (computed tomography) scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more of your pelvis

 Doctors treat hairiness by treating any disorders causing your hairiness.
 For example, if a medicine you take is causing hairiness, doctors will stop the medicine if possible.
 Hairiness is treated with: